demiaster/treegen/production/helpcard/helpcard_tree.md

 Scales branches width based on [Leonardo's rule|http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0093535].
 Each branch width is equal to the sum of the its children branches width.
+This tab is only available when *Width Type* is set to *Leonardo's Scale*.

 *Tips Width*:
     #id: internalname